 “I suppose so,” I admitted.

-That wand held deeply sentimental value to me.
+That wand held deep sentimental value to me.
 It had been given to me by Lady Sonea when I was just a young child.
 At that time, she had told me to take care of it, but like a foolish young person tends to do, I did not listen and ultimately lost the weapon within a few short years.

-Sellia, on the other hand, had kept it close and protected it ever since she stole it from me.
+Sellia, on the other hand, had kept it close and protected it ever since she took it from me.
 Since then, it had protected her and, if it stayed with her, could continue to protect her and the child she now cared for.

 “You keep it,” I said as casually as I could, stifling the emotions that begged me to take the wand for my own nostalgia.
 “You may need to keep your family safe someday.”